In The Guide

 Like my #1 choice, the Moonlight Slumber Little Dreamer (click here to check price) is also a dual-firmness foam mattress, so you can use it in both a crib and a toddler bed.

 However, Moonlight Slumber has gone the extra distance in making a mattress that is vinyl, polyethylene, PVC and phthalates free.

-Being a foam mattress, it’s very light and easy to change the sheets, just like any good crib mattress should be.
-The foam is CentiPUR certified, meaning it’s free of toxic chemicals in both the foam and exterior, and no flame-retardant chemicals are used.
+Since it’s a foam mattress, it’s very light and easy to change the sheets, just like any good crib mattress should be.
+The foam is CentiPUR certified, meaning it’s free of toxic chemicals in both the foam and exterior, they used no flame-retardant chemicals in its construction.

-What I liked about the Little Dreamer is that the stitching is around the side of the mattress as opposed to around the top.
-This means that if something gets spilled on it, it’s not going to get trapped around the edges, and it’s not going to grow mold.
+What I liked about the Little Dreamer is that the stitching is on the side of the mattress as opposed to around the top; this means that if something gets spilled on it, it’s not going to get trapped around the edges, and it’s not going to grow mold.

-This is probably something you wouldn’t even think of when looking for a mattress, but I love it.
-The exterior is water-resistant, and easy to wipe clean with a wet rag, so no complaints there.
+This stitching method is probably something you wouldn’t even think of when looking for a mattress, but I love it.
+The exterior is water-resistant and easy to wipe clean with a wet rag, so no complaints there.

-Moonlight Slumber is known to have great customer service, so if you happen to have any kind of trouble with it, they should fix up (for free!)
+Moonlight Slumber is known to have excellent customer service, so if you happen to have any trouble with it, they should fix up (for free!)

 While it’s not a budget mattress, it’s excellent, and isn’t that what we all want?
 I love it!

 #3: Sealy Soybean Foam-Core